Lamont Hall

-James Lamont Hall is a teacher and former professional American football player who played tight end for six seasons for the Green Bay Packers and New Orleans Saints.
+James Lamont Hall (born November 16, 1974) is an American teacher and former professional football player who played tight end for six seasons for the Green Bay Packers and New Orleans Saints.

-NFL career
+Professional career

 While playing tight end for the Green Bay Packers and the New Orleans Saints, Hall scored a total of 2 touchdowns, with 127 receiving yards, and 19 receptions in his professional career.
 In 2006, he decided that he had finished his dream as an NFL player, and retired from the NFL to pursue other career interests and focus on his family.

-Post NFL
+Personal life

 After finishing up in the NFL, Hall used his Clemson University teaching diploma, teaching Social Studies for many different grade levels.
 Hall currently teaches at Fort Mill Middle School in Fort Mill, South Carolina.
+He coaches at the school and has won a basketball championship.